bensivo/grpc-study/README.md

 ## Next Steps:

-- Create dockerized build and run for node.js server

-- Figure out grpc-gateway for HTTP+JSON interface: https://github.com/grpc-ecosystem/grpc-gateway

-- Create separate npm package for generated JS/TS files

-- Create a server and client for python, golang
+- Create a server and client for python